 WRISTBANDS AND BADGES:

-Everyone entering must have a green or gold Stompede badge or a purple diamond wristband.
+Everyone entering must have a red or gold Stompede badge or a purple diamond wristband.
 Other colors do not count!
 Performers may carry their wristband instead of wearing it if they wish.

 There are two types of wristbands we’ll give out: